Athletic Training (MS)

 • Evidence-based medicine is the practice of integrating patient values and clinical experiences with the best available research to provide the best possible patient-centered care.
 Students complete a culminating research project that emphasizes improving patient care using quality improvement and practice-based research.

-The first year of the MAT program focuses on the development of foundational knowledge and clinical skills gained through classwork and simulated patient encounters.
+The first year of the Athletic Training MS program focuses on the development of foundational knowledge and clinical skills gained through classwork and simulated patient encounters.
 Students begin their first clinical experiences during the first fall and spring semesters.

 The program’s second year follows a hybrid model, with students completing most of their coursework online and are in person for three-to-four days per semester.
 This model allows students the flexibility to pursue a variety of immersion experiences.
 The curriculum in the second year focuses on developing critical judgment and gaining clinical experiences.